 By continuing, I certify that I have read and accepted the content of the above legal information.

-Ask to be contacted by one of our experts to find out more about our solutions for investing in unlisted assets:
+Contact us to find out more about our solutions for investing in unlisted assets:

 The difference between private markets and the listed markets so familiar to investors is not limited to lack of liquidity.
 The illiquidity of unlisted investments proves to be an ally for this asset class, which must imperatively take a long-term view.
 As a general rule, sums invested in unlisted investments should be deployed over a period of 4 to 5 years following the investment decision.
 This period of time smoothes out the entry points, allowing several economic cycles to be experienced within a single vintage.
 What might seem trivial for an institutional investor is fundamental for an individual.
 In addition to selecting and providing access to management teams with an institutional dimension that were previously inaccessible, and which have demonstrated their ability to replicate top-quartile performance levels regardless of economic cycles, private equity platforms must provide private clients and their advisors with transparency, monitoring and comprehensive, regular reporting at a fair price.
 In this way, the majority of the value created by the management teams can be preserved.
 This “fair price” for unlisted assets aimed at high-net-worth private clients is now possible, since digital technology makes it possible to catalyze the human element, which is now only involved in high value-added tasks.